Xinyi2016/leetcode/README.md

 This repo contains my solutions in Go with the code style strictly follows the [Google Golang Style Guide](https://github.com/golang/go/wiki/CodeReviewComments).

 I’m looking for study buddies to solve Leetcode challenges together and discuss solutions.
-Please star this repo or [comment](https://www.facebook.com/groups/578993226906503/) to support if you are interested.
+Please star this repo or join [Slack group](https://join.slack.com/t/gouae/shared_invite/zt-1b0mpymmo-l2xucCV_DI2xSmv~Byx6dg) to support if you are interested.
 Thank you!

 ### Test out solutions